Tolar, New Mexico: Origin

+In August 1872, a United States Army unit commanded by Ranald S. Mackenzie following an Indian trail across the Llano Estacado camped near the future site of Tolar.
 The first settler in the vicinity of Tolar was Alvin Ellender Jeter, who applied for a patent on 160 acres of land under the Homestead Act in 1901.
 Jeter found abundant groundwater there and built a half-dugout house.
 His daughter Marvie Ellen Jeter, born July 9, 1903, was the first child born at Tolar.
 The Jeter family moved to Haskell, Texas in 1917.

-To bypass the steep grades on its line through the Raton and Glorieta Passes, the Santa Fe Railway in 1903 began work on the Belen Cutoff across East Central New Mexico, building a new line eastward from Belen through the Abo Pass to Texico on the state line with Texas.
+To bypass the steep grades on its line through the Raton and Glorieta Passes, the Eastern Railway of New Mexico, a subsidiary of the Atchison, Topeka, and Santa Fe Railway, in 1903 began work on the Belen Cutoff across east central New Mexico, building a new line eastward from Belen through the Abo Pass to Texico on the state line with Texas.
 Much sand and gravel for construction of the railroad came from the vicinity of Tolar.
+Tolar was at the western end of the Muleshoe Dunes, a one-hundred mile long aeolian landform that stretches to Muleshoe, Texas.
 A race riot broke out in 1905 amongst the construction workers and railroad men that led to eight deaths; supposedly, the bodies were buried in fill at Tolar.
 The cutoff was finished in December 1907.

 While still a tent city, the United States Post Office Department opened a post office at Tolar on August 18, 1905.
 J.W.
 Coleman, the first postmaster, named the town for Tolar, Texas, where his daughter lived.
 In 1908, the town was platted.
+A weekly newspaper, the Tribune, was founded in March 1908.
 By 1911, 600 people lived there.
+C.H.
+Scruggs, a Tolar resident, was elected a Roosevelt County commissioner in 1920.
+A 1921 business directory stated the population was 56 and listed an attorney, a justice of the peace, a garage, a general store, a carpenter, a poultryman, and a dealer in hardware and drugs; the postmaster was C.C.
+Yarborough.
 Tolar had a school until 1926, when it was consolidated with one in Taiban.
 The railroad station closed in March 1933.
-The population fell to 350 by 1941 and under 300 in 1944.
+Sand and gravel were still being mined at Tolar in 1937.